jsguy/cardinfo/README.md

 		"number":"5105105105105100",	// A trimmed and whitespaced-removed card number "valid":true					// If the number provided was valid (allows whitespace and dashes - use the returned number for a "clean" version of the card)
 	}

+Note: if you enter an invalid value, you will get an object like so:

+	{
+		valid: false,
+		number: ""
+	}

 License: MIT http://www.opensource.org/licenses/mit-license.php